ejp-rd-vp/resource-metadata-schema/template/Distribution.md

 Refers to related resources in which this distribution is physically or logically included.
 This consists of a list of URLs separated by commas.
 > **Note** This field is `optional`

+## Access
+A URL where information regarding who is allowed to access this resource is provided.

+> **Recommendation** Specifying a value for this field is `recommended`

+## AccessType
+Select either "ODRL Policy" if the access to this resource is defined compliant to ODRL policy or "Access Information" if this URL provides access information.

+> **Recommendation** Specifying a value for this field is `recommended`